-Heatwaves and the human body
+Heatwaves: What do they do to the body and who is at risk?

 Most of these will be heart attacks and strokes caused by the strain of trying to keep body temperatures stable.

-The higher death rate starts to kick in once the thermometer passes 25-26C.
+The higher death rate starts to kick in once the thermometer passes 25C-26C.

 However, the evidence suggests the deaths tend to be caused by higher temperatures in spring or early summer rather than "peak summer".